 People have started to worry about the health effects of blue light emitting from screens.
 For this reason, more and more people are wearing blue light glasses.

-People who think that their eye and vision symptoms are due to blue light exposure may wear them to decrease their exposure to it.
+Manufacturers claim that blue light glasses can prevent blue light from damaging the eyes.
+People who think that their eye and vision symptoms are due to blue light exposure may wear them to decrease their exposure.

-Blue light itself is a
+Blue light is a

 - Hi-Vision BlueControl